-- 1. The Tausug comprise the majority of the population of Basilan Province. - 2.
-Jolo Island is the largest in the Sulu Archipelago. - 3.
-The Sulu Archipelago lies outside the typhoon belt. - 4.
-The Tausug are known as the "Sea Nomads." - 5.
-The Tausug generally align themselves with the Moro National Liberation Front (MNLF). - 6.
-Sharia law is applicable only to Muslims in BARMM. - 7.
-Most Tausug are adherents of Shia Islam. - 8.
-Burning the Quran is an acceptable way to dispose of old or damaged copies. - 9.
-Sharia courts have jurisdiction over all matters involving Muslims.
+1. The Tausug comprise the majority of the population of Basilan Province.
+2. Jolo Island is the largest in the Sulu Archipelago.
+3. The Sulu Archipelago lies outside the typhoon belt.
+4. The Tausug are known as the "Sea Nomads."
+5. The Tausug generally align themselves with the Moro National Liberation Front (MNLF).
+6. Sharia law is applicable only to Muslims in BARMM.
+7. Most Tausug are adherents of Shia Islam.
+8. Burning the Quran is an acceptable way to dispose of old or damaged copies.
+9. Sharia courts have jurisdiction over all matters involving Muslims.

-- 10. Zakat is the third pillar of Islam.
-It is the obligatory annual payment used for charitable and religious purposes. - 11.
-The concept of friendship has different meanings for the Tausug. - 12.
-Compromise is a common solution to resolving conflict among the Tausug. - 13.
-Reciprocity is a core value among the Tausug. - 14.
-Maize (corn) is a mainstay of the Tausug diet. - 15.
-The traditional head cover of Tausug men is a red cotton cloth wrapped around the head and functions both as a veil and a turban. - 16.
-Less than half of the population of Sulu Province is literate. - 17.
-The Sulu Archipelago is notorious for kidnappings. - 18.
-The Tausug, unlike other people in the Philippines, are averse to spicy foods, and Tausug cuisine is known for its mild dishes.
+10. purposes.
+11. The concept of friendship has different meanings for the Tausug.
+12. Compromise is a common solution to resolving conflict among the Tausug.
+13. Reciprocity is a core value among the Tausug.
+14. Maize (corn) is a mainstay of the Tausug diet.
+15. The traditional head cover of Tausug men is a red cotton cloth wrapped around the head and functions both as a veil and a turban.
+16. Less than half of the population of Sulu Province is literate.
+17. The Sulu Archipelago is notorious for kidnappings.
+18. The Tausug, unlike other people in the Philippines, are averse to spicy foods, and Tausug cuisine is known for its mild dishes.

-- 19. Jolo Town is prone to floods because of its particular location. - 20.
-Jolo Town is a main commercial center for Sulu Province. - 21.
-Daily life in the countryside revolves around mosques and the village square. - 22.
-The economic stagnation and lack of development in the Sulu Archipelago have gone unnoticed by political leaders. - 23.
-Since the creation of Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), reproductive health services in the Sulu Archipelago have improved significantly. - 24.
-Kagawad are the traditional units for measuring agricultural land in Tawi-Tawi Province. - 25.
-Checkpoints in the Sulu Archipelago are often unofficial and manned by MNLF rebels. - 26.
-Women in Tausug families are secluded from the rest of the household. - 27.
-Marriages between cousins are common among the Tausug.
+19. Joio lown is prone to floods because of its particular location.
+20. Jolo Town is a main commercial center for Sulu Province.
+21. Daily life in the countryside revolves around mosques and the village square.
+22. The economic stagnation and lack of development in the Sulu Archipelago have gone unnoticed by political leaders.
+23. Since the creation of Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), reproductive health services in the Sulu Archipelago have improved significantly.
+24. Kagawad are the traditional units for measuring agricultural land in Tawi-Tawi Province.
+25. Checkpoints in the Sulu Archipelago are often unofficial and manned by MNLF rebels.
+26. Women in Tausug families are secluded from the rest of the household.
+27. Marriages between cousins are common among the Tausug.

-28. The Tausug use different gravestones for men and women.
+28. The fausug use different gravestones for men and women.
 29. Polygyny is common among the Tausug.

-30. The Philippines' legal code for Muslims requires a specific reason for obtaining a divorce.
+20. The Phillippings' legal and for Muslims requires a specific reason for obtaining a diverse 30.
+The Philippines' legal code for Muslims requires a specific reason for obtaining a divorce.

+29. False; 30.
+True

 Assessment Answers: 1.
 False; 2.
 False; 3.
 True; 4.
 False; 5.
 True; 6.
 True; 7.
-False; 8.
-True; 9.
+False; 9.
 False; 10.
 True; 11.
 False; 12.
 False; 13.
 True; 14.
 False; 15.
 False; 16.
 False; 17.
 True; 18.
 False; 19.
 True; 20.
 True; 21.
 False; 22.
 False; 23.
 False; 24.
 False; 25.
 False; 26.
-False; 27.
+False; 28.
 True; 28.
 True; 29.
-False; 30.
-True
+True; 20.
+True; 21.
+False; 22.
+False; 23.
+False; 24.
+False; 25.
+False; 26.
+False; 28.
+True; 2